 - Emergency transportation to nearby medical facilities.

-Our safety force is composed of a director, deputy director, assistant director, fire marshall, locksmith, secretary, and 59 full-time campus safety officers; 8 part-time officers expand the force during evening hours.
+Our safety force is composed of an executive director, deputy director, fire marshal, locksmith, secretary, and 45 full-time campus safety officers; 6 part-time officers expand the force during evening hours.

 Campus Safety on the Delaware Campus (School of Law)

 Open 24 hours per day, seven days a week, in the lobby of the Concord residence hall on the Delaware Campus, campus safety officers respond to alarm violations as well as walk-ins.

 In addition to the executive director and chief, 13 full-time safety officers, including on-duty shift supervisors, comprise the authorized force.
 While the Delaware Campus is under the jurisdiction of the Delaware State Police, our safety officers operate as proprietary agents, who do not have the power to arrest; they do not carry weapons.